Old Pine Street Church by Jason Ferris

 As a licensed architect and historic preservationist, Ann believes community participation, cross-disciplinary design collaboration, and the history of place to be vital to the planning and design process.
 With her knowledge of historic building methods and contemporary design solutions, Ann brings a broad range of planning and design expertise to the National Fund for Sacred Places.
 She advocates not only for historic appropriateness but also for the long-term stability and continued use of meaningful community structures.
 Prior to joining the National Trust in 2022, Ann worked in the public, private, and non-profit sectors on a variety of projects ranging from city-wide strategic preservation initiatives to the adaptive reuse and rehabilitation of individual buildings.
 Ann holds a Master of Architecture degree and a Master of Science degree in Historic Preservation from the University of Oregon as well as a Bachelor of Fine Arts degree in Interior Design from Iowa State.

-Program Coordinator, National Fund for Sacred Places
+Associate Manager, National Fund for Sacred Places

 Emily is a historic preservationist and public historian who joined the National Trust in 2021.
 She participates in all aspects of the National Fund for Sacred Places, including daily administration, application review, outreach, and content production.
 She wrote the National Register nomination for Zion Episcopal Church in Dobbs Ferry, New York, and co-wrote a book titled Repression, Re-Invention, & Rugelach: A History of Jews at Colgate (2018).
 Prior to joining the National Trust, Emily worked for multiple preservation advocacy nonprofits in the Northeast.
 She trained at the Preservation Institute Nantucket and holds a Bachelor of Arts in history with a minor in museum studies from Colgate University and a Master of Science in historic preservation from Columbia University.